Showing posts with label Bollywood. Show all posts

 Yet a revolutionary or not, when our Bijlee bats her pretty eyelashes at him, he can't do anything except to accept his destiny of being a hero and kiss the heroine.
 He does try, weakly, to safeguard his ideals and refuse marriage to the rich industrialist's daughter because "I am a servant", but fortunately, the director decides that it is time to end the film, so no body listens to him.

-His world revolves around Bijlee, but he is willing to get her married to the silly son of the chief minister, just to make the right alliance, that will make him more powerful and rich.
+His world revolves around his daughter Bijlee (Anushka), but he is willing to get her married to the silly son of the chief minister, just to make the right alliance, that will make him more powerful and rich.

 I could understand why Matru thinks that Badal is stupid – because he did not study at JNU – but why do Harry and even Badal’s mother feel that he is stupid, is not clear.
 May be because he genuinely seems in love with Bijlee and is not ruthless enough?